Hale, Surrey: Primary schools

 As well as these, William Cobbett Primary School is also on the outskirts of nearby Weybourne.

 Secondary schools

 There are no secondary schools in Hale, but Farnham Heath End School is very close-by, and All Hallows School is in Weybourne, near to William Cobbett Primary School.

 Higher education

-All Higher Education options would be provided by nearby Guildford, Farnham and Farnborough.
+Higher Education options are provided by nearby Guildford, Farnham and Farnborough.